CtrlK

 Conciseness

-The skill is extremely verbose, listing extensive feature descriptions, algorithm explanations, and data source tables that Claude already understands conceptually.
-Much of the content reads like product documentation rather than actionable instructions—e.g., explaining what Pearson correlation is, listing all risk models descriptively, and enumerating trigger phrases extensively.
+Extremely verbose with extensive feature descriptions, algorithm explanations, and data source tables that Claude already understands conceptually.
+The skill reads more like product documentation than actionable instructions.
+Much of the content (e.g., explaining what Pearson correlation is, listing all risk models) is unnecessary padding.

 1 / 3